oceanprotocol-archive/OEPs/7/README.md

 Requirements are:

 * The DID resolving capabilities MUST be exposed in the client libraries, enabling to resolve a DDO directly in a totally transparent way
+* IDENTITIES are self-sovereign identities who wish to register a DID/DDO on Ocean
 * ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
 * KEEPER stores on-chain only the essential information about ASSETS
-* MATA AGENTS store the ASSET metadata off-chain
+* META AGENTS store the ASSET metadata off-chain
 * KEEPER doesn't store any ASSET metadata
-* An ASSET is modeled in OCEAN as Asset Metadata stored by a Meta Agent Provider exposing a standard Meta API and asset data stored by a storage provider exposing a standard Meta API
+* An ASSET is modelled in OCEAN as ASSET Metadata stored by a Meta Agent exposing a standard Meta API and asset data stored by a storage provider exposing a standard Meta API
 * ASSETS have no on-chain information (unless they are referenced in Service Agreements)
 * Any kind of object Ocean SHOULD have a DID allowing users to uniquely identify that object in the system
-* An Actor's **DID** can be resolved to get access to a **DDO** using an on-chain resolver
+* An IDENTITY's **DID** can be resolved to get access to a **DDO** using an on-chain resolver
 * An Asset ID is the HASH of the Asset Metadata
-* An Asset can be identified using the DID of the Actor providing the metadata of the asset, extended with the Asset ID as part of the DID path
+* An Asset can be identified using a DID of an IDENTITY providing the metadata of the asset, by extending the DID with the Asset ID as part of the DID path
 * The function to calculate the HASH MUST BE standard